MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ## Pipeline cadence and configuration

 Behavioral analytics data is processed by Viva Insights once a week.
-Your pipeline may run more frequently than this, but the same output will be returned until the following week.
+Your pipeline might run more frequently, but the same output will be returned until the following week.

 The sample pipeline includes a [Trigger](/azure/data-factory/concepts-pipeline-execution-triggers) that will execute the pipeline once every seven days, which is the recommended frequency.